 The Dutch 30 percent ruling explained

-Are you eligible for the Dutch 30 percent tax exemption?
-Finsens' tax experts explain the rules of the Dutch 30 percent ruling for expats in the Netherlands.
+Are you eligible for the Netherlands' 30 percent ruling?
+This guide explains how expats can claim a tax exemption under the 30 percent ruling in the Netherlands.

-The 30 percent reimbursement ruling is a Dutch tax exemption for employees who were hired abroad to work in the Netherlands.
-If a number of conditions are met, the employer is allowed to grant a tax free allowance amounting to 30 percent times 100/70 of the gross salary subject to Dutch payroll tax.
-This results in a maximum (effective) tax rate of approximately 36.4 percent.
-The tax free allowance is considered a compensation for the expenses that a foreign employee has by working outside his or her home country.
+The 30 percent ruling is a Dutch tax exemption for employees who were hired abroad to work in the Netherlands.
+If a number of conditions are met, the employer is allowed to pay you 30 percent of your salary as a tax-free allowance.
+The tax-free allowance is considered a compensation for the expenses that the employee has by working outside his or her home country.

 To be eligible for the 30 percent ruling the following conditions have to be met:

-- The employee has to be transferred from abroad to a Dutch employer or has to be recruited from abroad by a Dutch employer;
+- the employee has to be transferred from abroad or has to be recruited abroad;

-- The employee did not reside within 150 kilometres from the Dutch border for the last 18 out of 24 months at the time of hiring;
+- the employee did not reside within 150km from the Dutch border for the last 18 out of 24 months at the time of hiring;

-- The employee needs to have expertise which is scarcely available in the Netherlands.
+- The employee needs to have expertise that is scarcely available in the Netherlands.

-- The minimum salary requirement is EUR 26,605 taxable.
+- the minimum salary requirement is EUR 28,125 taxable.

 There is no minimum required salary for scientific researchers who are employed by a university or a research institution that is subsidised by the government.
 Medical specialists in training also have no minimum required salary.

 The requirement regarding scarcity on the labour market will be deemed to be met if the minimum salary requirement is met.
-The Ministry of Finance indicated however that for sectors where every candidate meets the minimum salary requirement, the scarcity test will be applied when considering eligibility for the Dutch 30 percent ruling.
+The Ministry of Finance indicated, however, that for sectors where every candidate meets the minimum salary requirement, the scarcity test will be applied when considering eligibility for the Dutch 30 percent ruling.

-The maximum duration of the 30 percent ruling is eight years.
-Any period spent in the Netherlands over the last 25 years will be used to reduce the maximum duration of the 30 percent ruling.
+The maximum duration of the 30 percent tax ruling is eight years.
+Any period spent in the Netherlands over the last 25 years will count towards your duration of claiming the 30 percent ruling.

-Having read the above conditions, you may see that you are eligible for the ruling, but what does it actually mean?
+Having read the above conditions, you may see that you are eligible for the 30 percent ruling, but what does it actually mean?

 The salary you agreed on will be reduced by a maximum of 30 percent.
 In return you will receive this percentage as a reimbursement for expenses.
-This is the most common way as it will not influence the salary burden for the employer.
-However, the employer is not obliged to pass on the advantage of the ruling to the employee.
+This is the most common way as it does not influence the salary burden for the employer.
+However, the employer is not obliged to pass on the advantage of the 30 percent rule to the employee.
 In practice it is possible for the employer to partially or fully take the benefit.

 This has been a major discussion point over the last few years.
-Of course, your gross salary is considered to be salary, but what about your bonus, holiday allowance, company car, redundancy settlement or any other benefits in kind?
+Of course, your gross salary is considered to be salary, but what about your bonus, holiday allowance, company car, redundancy settlement or any other benefits?

-Basically, your ‘regular employment income' is the basis for calculating the 30 percent tax-free reimbursement.
-There are regulations regarding pension premiums, but your bonus, holiday allowance, benefits in kind and company car all fall under the ruling.
-Severance payments specifically do not fall under the scope, read 30 pc ruling update: Supreme court decides on severance payments and see below
+Basically, your ‘regular employment income' is the basis for calculating the 30 percent reimbursement.
+There are regulations regarding pension premiums, but your bonus, holiday allowance, other benefits and company car all fall under the ruling.

 As well as having 30 percent of your salary paid tax free, there are other benefits to the Netherlands' 30 percent ruling.

 Employment or self employed

 To be eligible for the 30 percent ruling you have to be in an employment situation.
-If you are self-employed it will not be possible to claim the 30 percent ruling.
-However, if you set up a UK Limited Company or Dutch B.V. and become an employee of that company, you are considered to be in an employment situation and consequently eligible for the 30 percent ruling.
+Thus if you are self-employed in the Netherlands it is not possible to claim the 30 percent ruling.
+However, if you set up a legal entity, such as a BV, and become an employee of that company, you are considered to be in an employment situation and consequently eligible for the 30 percent ruling.

 The 30 percent ruling will become effective in retrospect if the application is submitted within four months after the first day of employment.
 If the application is submitted after four months, it will become effective as of the first day of the month following the month of application.